metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 - Symmetric NAT (Dynamic NAT)

 For gaming your want "Full Cone NAT (Static NAT)"\
-remember, "Symmetric NAT (Dynamic NAT)" will cause you a lot of multiplayer troubles.
+remember, "Symmetric NAT (Dynamic NAT)" may cause you a lot of multiplayer troubles.

 ## Issues with LAN, Workgroup, Home group, Remote desktop or sharing